realguy33/realguy33/README.md

 Hello, I am a data person!
+Most of my work is present on Dune(data stuff for crypto)

 Main work - https://dune.com/yesyes